Patipolt/pybimscantools/README_pypi.md

 ```
 - Extract the zipped file, you will see 2 folders (common, and Pix4D mapper)
-- Place the extracted folders under the PIX4D database location.
+- Place the extracted folders under the PIX4D database location
 - Usually under C:\Users\{YOUR-USER}\AppData\Local\pix4d
 ```